Top 6 (CeFi) Platforms: Earn Interest While HODLING

 With a user base exceeding 100,000 located in over 140 jurisdictions, Yield App has processed over $2 billion in customer assets, both retail and institutional.
 Customers on the platform can earn up to 11% on stablecoins and an impressive up to 7% on Bitcoin and 7.5% on Ethereum depending on user loyalty level and lock-in terms.

 Yield App is a good choice for those looking for a secure platform to earn yield on idle assets.
 You can learn more about it in our in-depth Yield App review.

 Wirex: CeFi for the Masses

-Founded all the way back in 2016, Wirex is a good all-in-one crypto platform for those looking to buy, sell, hodl, borrow, and spend crypto.
-Wirex was founded by three members with over 40 years of experience working in the Fintech industry and is based in the UK, with additional locations in the United States, Ukraine, Ireland, and Singapore.
+Founded all the way back in 2014, Wirex is a good all-in-one crypto platform for those looking to buy, sell, hodl, borrow, and spend crypto.
+Wirex is a regulated and trusted platform, founded by three members with over 40 years of experience working in the Fintech industry and is based in the UK, with additional locations in the United States, Ukraine, Ireland, and Singapore.

 Wirex has a simple mission, and that is to make traditional money and cryptocurrency equal and accessible to everyone.
 Wirex launched one of the first crypto debit cards and supports over 45 digital and traditional currencies, allowing users to buy, store, exchange, or spend at over 80 million merchants worldwide.

 In addition to their crypto debit card which offers up to 8% cashback on spending and zero exchange fees on FX, the platform also offers what they call X-Accounts.
 This feature is a simple and secure way to earn up to 12% interest by simply holding a variety of cryptocurrencies and stablecoins.
 Wirex offers among the highest APYs available for those looking to earn some passive income on their hodl stash.